Thin Client API Reference

 ReplicaInternalError |

-| Box already written | ErrBoxAlreadyExists |
+| Box already exists (writes only, when non-idempotent variant used) | ErrBoxAlreadyExists |

 ThinClientError::BoxAlreadyExists |